MidnightDreamerX17/skill20/Skills/SkillDetails/Avenging.md

 The Avenging skill requires its users to be Chaotic.

 **Aura of Clear Mindedness:** The character can use Avenging skill as a replacement for any saving throw against mind-affecting magic, both for themself and for all allies.
-The one making the saving throw chooses which is more favorable at the time of the check.
+The one making the saving throw chooses which is more favorable before rolling the save.

 **Chaos Wave:** The character declares usage of this ability after attack accuracy is rolled, but before damage has been rolled.
 The character loses a number of hit points equal to their experience level.
 Double this number is added to the attack's damage.